lucasLB7/lucasProject/README.md

 ## The profile image:

 The profile image on the right is styled to grow on hover.
-I wanted to add a text on hover as done in the TRAVEL AGENCY project but due do the structure the : : before {} function did not work ..:/
+I wanted to add a text on hover as done in the TRAVEL AGENCY project but due do the structure the : : before {} function did not work ..:/.

+<br><br>

+## The navbar:

+This is an improved version of the navbar used in the TRAVEL AGENCY  project.
+It has 3 standard buttons & one drop down button with links to other pages (projects) made this week.

+All the links are live to other pages in the website. <br><br>

+1. Buttons link to local pages in repo
+2. Scroll down links to other live (global) github pages.

+1.